 Prevents convicted killers from killing again

 The death penalty guarantees that convicted murderers will never kill again.
 There have been countless cases where convicts sentenced to life in prison have murdered other inmates and/or prison guards.
-Convicts have also been known to successfully arrange murders from within prison.
+Convicts have also been known to successfully arrange murders from within prison, the most famous case being mobster Whitey Bulger, who apparently was killed by fellow inmates while incarcerated.
 There are also cases where convicts who have been released for parole after serving only part of their sentences – even life sentences – have murdered again after returning to society.
-The death penalty is the only irrevocable penalty that protects innocent lives.
+A death sentence is the only irrevocable penalty that protects innocent lives.

-To many, the death penalty symbolizes justice.
-Capital punishment is the only way to adequately express society’s revulsion of the murder of innocent lives.
-The majority of Americans think that legal executions fit the crime of what convicted killers deserve.
-The death penalty is a way to restore society’s balance of justice – by showing that the most severe crimes are intolerable and will be punished in kind.
+To many, capital punishment symbolizes justice and is the only way to adequately express society’s revulsion of the murder of innocent lives.
+According to a 2021 Pew Research Center Poll, the majority of US adults (60%) think that legal executions fit the crime of what convicted killers deserve.
+The death penalty is a way to restore society’s balance of justice – by showing that the most severe crimes are intolerable and will be punished in kind

 Arguments against the Death Penalty